Chapter 1. Play Chess in One Hour

 "Grandmaster Lev Alburt, a three-time U.S. champion, is the most brilliant and effective chess teacher alive today.
 He is the only top-echelon player who specializes in teaching chess to beginners and other nonmasters.
 Secrets of the Russian Chess Masters reveals secrets that will save you years of hit-and-miss reading.
 You'll be winning in no time!" -Al Lawrence, former executive director, U.S. Chess Federation

-A great start for visual learners, December 6, 2001
+A great start for visual learners,

-By DC Lawyer (Washington, DC USA)
+By | DC Lawyer (Washington, DC USA) |

 The book starts off slowly, explaining how the game works.
 You then work through various parts of the game: openings, middle moves, and closings.
 This game really helped me to develop a solid opening.